Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Not really sure you'll be able to make a random conversation based off of your immediate surroundings?

 Prepare before the actual event.
+Here's a couple of conversation ideas for you to use:

 If you’re about to attend a conference, read a couple of articles on the subject.
 Go through the list of speakers, and read their bios.